rockettheme/docs/Docs/joomla/basic/creating_responsive_content.md

 There are two points we need to cover in order to create responsive images.

 #### Do Not Fix the Width and/or Height of Your Images
-First, you must not have fixed width and height attributed specified for any images placed on your site.
+First, you must not have fixed width and height attributes specified for any images placed on your site.
 A max width or height is fine, but locking any image in to a particular size will likely break your site's responsive features.

 Here's an example of an image set in a way that will break the responsive layout: